GSA/plainlanguage.gov/README.md

 * This site uses [Jekyll](https://jekyllrb.com), a Ruby-based static site generator.
 For more information about using Jekyll, refer to the [Jekyll documentation](http://jekyllrb.com/docs/home/).

 * The site is built with the [U.S. Web Design Standards](https://standards.usa.gov), a set of reusable, high quality components for modern websites.
-We’re using the Web Design Standards [Jekyll theme](https://github.com/18F/uswds-jekyll) with some customized styles.
+We're using the Web Design Standards [Jekyll theme](https://github.com/18F/uswds-jekyll) with some customized styles.

 * The site is optimized for deployment on 18F's [Federalist](https://federalist.18f.gov) web publishing service.